MitchFawcett/SmartPhone/Codebook.md

 Source data files not used:
 * Files in the Inertial Signals folders.

-These were not seen to be critical to the dataset requested by the instructor.
-The dimensions of the set of files that I chose to use were consistent with one another and "made sense".
+The exluded source files were not seen to be critical to the dataset requested by the instructor.
+The dimensions of the set of files that I chose to use were dimensionally consistent with one another and "made sense".
 The inertial files seemed to be extraneous to the assignment and the FAQ appeared to confirm this.

+Additional codebook information describing the source data used by this project was provided by the vendor in their README.TXT and features_info.txt files.

+See my Readme.md markup file at